profgaelle/profgaelle-website2020/content/publication/guthrie2015/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Memory & Cognition*"
+publication = "In *Memory & Cognition*, *43*, 723-735."
-publication_short = "In *Memory & Cognition*"

 # Abstract and optional shortened version.
-abstract = "Outside the psychologist’s laboratory, thinking proceeds on the basis of a great deal of interaction with artefacts that are recruited to augment problem-solving skills.
-The role of interactivity in problem solving was investigated using a river-crossing problem.
-In Experiment 1A, participants completed the same problem twice, once in a low interactivity condition, and once in a high interactivity condition (with order counterbalanced across participants).
-Learning, as gauged in terms of latency to completion, was much more pronounced when the high interactivity condition was experienced second.
-When participants first completed the task in the high interactivity condition, transfer to the low interactivity condition during the second attempt was limited; Experiment 1B replicated this pattern of results.
-Participants thus showed greater facility to transfer their experience of completing the problem from a low to a high interactivity condition.
-Experiment 2 was designed to determine the amount of learning in a low and high interactivity condition; in this experiment participants completed the problem twice, but level of interactivity was manipulated between subjects.
-Learning was evident in both the low and high interactivity groups, but latency per move was significantly faster in the high interactivity group, in both presentations.
-So-called problem isomorphs instantiated in different task ecologies draw upon different skills and abilities; a distributed cognition analysis may provide a fruitful perspective on learning and transfer." abstract_short = "This study investigates the role of interactivity in problem solving using a river-crossing problem."
+abstract = "We investigated the role of interactivity in problem solving using a river-crossing problem.
+We found greater facility to transfer their experience of completing the problem from a low to a high interactivity condition as well as evidence that latency per move was significantly faster in the high interactivity group.
+So-called problem isomorphs instantiated in different task ecologies draw upon different skills and abilities; a distributed cognition analysis may provide a fruitful perspective on learning and transfer."

 # Is this a selected publication? (true/false)
 featured = true